-Dr. Joseph Zawisza specializes in general internal medicine and general pediatrics.
-Before completing his residency at Geisinger Medical Center, Dr. Zawisza attended medical school at Philadelphia College of Osteopathic Medicine.
-Dr. Zawisza takes United Healthcare Platinum, United Healthcare Navigate, Coventry, and more.
-He is professionally affiliated with Geisinger.
+Dr. Joseph Zawisza's medical specialty is general internal medicine and general pediatrics.
+Before performing his residency at Geisinger Medical Center, Dr. Zawisza attended Philadelphia College of Osteopathic Medicine for medical school.
+Dr. Zawisza is in-network for United Healthcare Platinum, United Healthcare Navigate, Coventry, and more.
+He is affiliated with Geisinger.

 Conditions / Treatments

 Medicare Patient Conditions